thmsndk/jquery.tutorial.js/Readme.md

 Future Features

+* Templates/customization for the content of the tutorial container
 * Skip Tutorial
 * Store state across page loads?
+* and probably more I haven't thought of yet :P

 Since this is my first project on github I haven't done much with this page yet http://thmsndk.github.io/jquery.tutorial.js